Kyro25/Scanner-Blocker/README.md

 sudo ./block_scanners.sh
 ```

-The diagram below shows how iptables processes these rules.
 By using -I (Insert), we ensure these "DROP" rules sit at the very top of the chain, stopping the traffic before any other rules allow it through.